JamesNK/BlazorSerialization/README.md

 This repo contains a Blazor WebAssembly app that compares the time to load data from JSON and gRPC-Web endpoints.
 Recorded time includes getting data from the server and deserializing it in WebAssembly.

-Requires .NET 5 RC1 or later.
+Requires .NET 5 RC2 daily SDK or later.
+Available [here](https://github.com/dotnet/installer/blob/master/README.md#installers-and-binaries).

 Usage:
 1. Run server project